luisibanez/M-Tutorial/source/ZLINK_Command.rst

 Here is an basic example of the ZLINK Command:
 ::
    ZL[INK] "file name"
-*"flie name"* is the name of the file (excluding the .m) after the program has been run at least once.
+*"flie name"* is the name of the file (excluding the .m) after the program has been run at least once or has been changed.

 Material prepared from `M Programming Book`_ [WALTERS1997]_